NyaMeeEain/Infrastructure-Assessment/Persistence/Domain Level Persistence.md

 ```

 ###  DCShadow Persistence

 DCShadow is a persistence technique which is  allowing an attacker to push malicious changes into the environment by modifying active directory objects.domain privileges is requiredto carry out this attack

+DCShadow is persistence technique used by adversary to maintain access on compromise domain controller. to carry out such a persistence technique two active administrative session is required.one of which has to be domain privilege session and one of another session has to be system privilege session where compromised box.
 ```
 lsadump::dcshadow /object:John-PC$ /attribute:badpwdcount /value=7777
 lsadump::dcshadow /push